The ability to read starts with how the brain perceives and processes sound.

 Fast ForWord requires professional oversight and is managed and monitored on site at Auditory Processing Center while exercises are implemented off-site (typically five days a week) through a computer or iPad with an internet connection.
 The quality of the support a child receives is vital to maximize the effectiveness of each game.
 At Auditory Processing Center, if Fast ForWord is recommended, it is only part of comprehensive therapy services for auditory processing disorder.
 Ongoing support is provided through Auditory Processing Center throughout the child’s participation in the Fast ForWord Program.
 This enables us to serve as a personal trainer to ensure that each child’s individual needs are met for any areas he/she may be struggling with.
 This is essential for the child to make the maximum amount of progress in the shortest amount of time possible.

-We offer different service packages based on each child’s needs.
+We offer a free 3-Day trial and different service packages based on each child’s needs.
 Included in the program are weekly or biweekly progress reports, detailed, individualized feedback with additional tips and strategies to facilitate progress in any of the activities the child is struggling with, and extra help sessions when needed.
-For more information on Fast ForWord and our service packages contact us at 601-488-4189 or email@example.com.
+For more information on Fast ForWord and our service packages contact us at 601-488-4189 or firstname.lastname@example.org.

 Fast ForWord recent research and studies